Success in sales depends on a healthy sales pipeline

 Automation can also generate the proposal document and send it to the prospect once it has been approved.

-Companies that mastered three pipeline practices saw 28% higher revenue growth: clearly defining their sales process, spending at least 3 hours a month on pipeline management, and training sales managers on pipeline management.
+|Companies that mastered three pipeline practices saw 28% higher revenue growth: clearly defining their sales process, spending at least 3 hours a month on pipeline management, and training sales managers on pipeline management.|

 Stage 5: Negotiation and handling objections

-Common challenge: redlines, document revisions
+Stage 5 challenges: redlines, document revisions

 Your prospect may return your proposal with questions or requested revisions (redlines).
 These may be based on the scope of the work, the price, or the terms and conditions.